 A Missouri federal court has stayed a multi-plaintiff talcum powder case pending transfer to the national multidistrict litigation docket, noting that the plaintiffs will have a “full and fair opportunity to present their argument for remand to the MDL Court.”

 Issue #27, February 2019

-Johnson & Johnson has moved to stay a talcum powder action brought by the Mississippi Attorney General pending interlocutory appeal of an order denying the defendant’s efforts to obtain summary judgment in the matter.
+A Mississippi state court has granted Johnson & Johnson’s motion to stay a talcum powder action brought by the Mississippi Attorney General, pending final resolution of the appeal of an order denying defense efforts to obtain summary judgment.